 He joined CBS News in 2015 as a correspondent for Newspath, CBS News' 24-hour newsgathering service.

-Before CBS, Vigliotti worked at WNBC in New York City, where he received Emmys for his reporting on the Boston bombing and Hurricane Sandy.
-He travelled to Greenland for three weeks to report on climate change's impact on polar bears as part of a grant awarded by the Pulitzer Center on Crisis Reporting.
+Before CBS, Vigliotti worked at WNBC-TV in New York City, where he received Emmys for his reporting on the Boston bombing and Hurricane Sandy.
+He traveled to Greenland for three weeks to report on climate change's impact on polar bears as part of a grant awarded by the Pulitzer Center on Crisis Reporting.
 He has also served as contributor for Current TV and the New York Times' Travel, Business and Sports sections.

 Previously, Vigliotti reported at WPLG-TV, the ABC affiliate in Miami, Florida, where he covered the earthquake in Haiti and earned a Emmy for his half-hour primetime special on loopholes in Florida's gun laws.

 He began his career reporting for KJCT-TV in Grand Junction, Colorado.